Face-Down Recovery After Retinal Surgery

 - You cannot fly in an airplane, go to mountains/high altitudes or scuba dive until the gas bubble is gone.
 Altitude changes can cause your eye pressure to rise.
 That can lead to problems with the bubble.

-Making Your Face-down or Sideways Recovery easier:
+Making Your Face-down or Sideways Recovery easier while:

 - Sitting: Fold your arms on a table and lay your forehead on your arms.